 - a.
-A non-Federal entity must, within 90 days of the end of its fiscal year, notify the Grants Officer of the amount of Federal awards, including all DOC and non-DOC awards, that the non-Federal entity expended during its fiscal year. - b.
-A non-Federal entity subject to the provisions of Subpart F of 2 CFR Part 200 that expends \$1,000,000 or more in a year in Federal awards during the non-Federal entity's fiscal year must have an audit conducted for that year in accordance with the requirements contained in Subpart F of 2 CFR Part 200.
+A non-Federal entity must, within 90 days of the end of its fiscal year, notify the Grants Officer of the total amount of Federal awards, including all DOC and non-DOC awards, that the non-Federal entity expended during its fiscal year. - b.
+A non-Federal entity that expends \$1,000,000 or more in Federal awards during the non-Federal entity's fiscal year must have a single or program-specific audit conducted for that year in accordance with the requirements contained in Subpart F of 2 CFR Part 200.
+See 2 CFR § 200.501(a).
 Within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period, unless a different period is specified in a program-specific audit guide, a copy of the audit must be submitted electronically to the Federal Audit Clearinghouse (FAC) located at www.FAC.gov.
-In accordance with 2 CFR \$ 200.425 (Audit services), the non-Federal entity may include a line item in the budget for the allowable costs associated with the audit, which is subject to the approval of the Grants Officer. - c.
-Unless otherwise specified in the terms and conditions of the award, entities that are not subject to Subpart F of 2 CFR Part 200 (e.g., for-profit entities, foreign public entities and foreign organizations) and that expend \$1,000,000 or more in DOC funds during their fiscal year (including both as a recipient and a subrecipient) must submit to the Grants Officer either: (i) a financial related audit of each DOC award or subaward in accordance with Generally Accepted Government Auditing Standards (GAGAS); or (ii) a project specific audit for each award or subaward in accordance with the requirements contained in 2 CFR § 200.507.
+In accordance with 2 CFR § 200.425 (Audit services), the non-Federal entity may include a line item in the budget for the allowable costs associated with the costs of an audit required by and performed in accordance with the Single Audit Act Amendments of 1996, which is subject to approval by the Grants Officer. - c.
+Unless otherwise specified in the terms and conditions of the award, non-Federal entities that are not subject to Subpart F of 2 CFR Part 200 (e.g., for-profit entities, foreign public entities and foreign organizations) and that expend \$1,000,000 or more in DOC funds during their fiscal year (including both as a recipient and a subrecipient) must submit to the Grants Officer either: (i) a financial related audit of each DOC award or subaward in accordance with Generally Accepted Government Auditing Standards (GAGAS); or (ii) a project specific audit for each award or subaward in accordance with the requirements contained in 2 CFR § 200.507.
 Within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period, unless a different period is specified in a program-specific audit guide, a copy of the audit must be submitted to the Grants Officer.
-In accordance with 2 CFR § 200.425, the non-Federal entity may include a line item in the budget for the allowable costs associated with the audit, which is subject to the approval of the Grants Officer.
-Entities that are not subject to Subpart F of 2 CFR Part 200 and that expend less than \$1,000,000 in DOC funds in a given fiscal year are not required to submit an audit(s) for that year but must make their award-related records available to DOC or other designated officials for review and audit. - d.
-Non-Federal entities are responsible for compliance with the above audit requirements and for informing the Grants Officer of the status of their audit, including when the relevant audit has been completed and submitted in accordance with the requirements of this section.
+Entities that are not subject to

+Subpart F of 2 CFR Part 200 and that expend less than \$1,000,000 in DOC funds in a given fiscal year are not required to submit an audit(s) for that year but must make their award-related records available to DOC or other designated officials for review and audit.

+- d.
+Non-Federal entities are responsible for compliance with the audit requirements referenced above and for informing the Grants Officer of the status of their audit, including when the relevant audit has been completed and submitted in accordance with the requirements of this section.
 Failure to provide audit reports within the timeframes specified above may result in appropriate enforcement action, up to and including termination of the award, and may jeopardize eligibility for receiving future DOC awards. - e.
 In accordance with 2 CFR § 200.332(e)(3), pass-through entities are responsible for issuing a management decision for audit findings pertaining only to the Federal award provided by the pass-through entity to a subrecipient.